daviddalpiaz/bsl/linear-regression.md

 <img src="linear-regression_files/figure-html/unnamed-chunk-8-1.png" width="1152" style="display: block; margin: auto;" />

 These plots match the plots above, except newly simulated data is shown.
-(The regression functions were still estimated with the previous data.)
+(The regression functions were still estimated with the original data.)
 Note that the degree 3 polynomial matches the data about the same as before.
 The degree 9 polynomial now correctly predicts none of the new data and makes some **huge** errors.

 We will define these concepts more generally later, but for now we note that:

 - The Degree 9 Polynomial is **overfitting**.
 It performs well on the data used to fit the model, but poorly on new data.
 - The Degree 1 Polynomial is **underfitting**.
 It performs poorly on the data used to fit the model and poorly on new data.

 There's a bit of a problem though!
 In practice, we don't know the true mean function, and we don't have the magical ability to simulate new data!
 Yikes!
-After we discuss a bit about how to fit these models in R, we'll return to this issue.
-(Spoiler: Don't fit the model to all the available data.
-Pretend the data you didn't use is "new" when you evaluate models.)
+After we discuss a bit about how to fit these models in R, we'll return to this issue.^[Spoiler: Don't fit the model to all the available data.
+Pretend the data you didn't use is "new" when you evaluate models.]

 ## Using `lm()`